telepat-io/telepat-io.github.io/app/views/markdown/roadmap.md

         *   Creating a new administrator account
         *   Logging in as administrator
         *   CRUD for Telepat apps
-        *   CRUD for contexts
+        *   CRUD for collections
         *   CRUD for schemas and ACL
     *   Registering new and existing devices (browsers or mobile devices)
-    *   Retrieving app contexts
+    *   Retrieving app collections
     *   User management tasks:
         *   Authenticating users using Facebook
         *   Authenticating users using Twitter